 (NSRS).
 The published coordinates from the new national readjustment (NAD83 NSRS2007) would be used as truth.
-Whenever possible, stations that also had a published NAVD88 orthometric height would be used.
+Whenever possible, stations that also had a

 Baseline Lengths

 Multiple baseline lengths would be tested to include the maximum expected distance from the nearest CORS once the network is complete.
 Proposed network design indicates this may be as much as 30km.
 For the purpose of this study, baseline lengths of more than double the expected network spacing were also tested.